-the package.
-2. Level the RV.

-4. Close the drain valves.

-6. At the docking station find the plate stamped "Water

-5. At the docking station find the plate stamped "Winterizing solutions are available and should be used as directed on

-- Heater Bypass" and turn the red colored valve handle to "Bypass" (vertical). - 7.
+- solutions are available and should be used as directed on the package. - 2.
+Level the RV. - 3.
+Open the fresh water system gate valve. - 4.
+Close the drain valves. - 5.
+At the docking station find the plate stamped "Winterizing Station" and turn the white colored valve handle to "Normal" (horizontal). - 6.
+At the docking station find the plate stamped "Water Heater Bypass" and turn the red colored valve handle to "Bypass" (vertical). - 7.
 At the docking station find the plate stamped "City, Gravity" and turn the black colored valve handle to "City" (vertical). - 8.
 Connect your garden hose not your potable water hose to the winterization fill, place the other end in the container of chlorine solution. - 9.
 Turn on the water pump to until the container containing the chlorine solution is empty. - 10.
 Complete filling the tank with fresh water. - 11.
-Operate all faucets to release trapped air and turn off - 12.
+Operate all faucets to release trapped air and turn off pump. - 12.
 Allow solution to stand for three (3) hours. - 13.
 Drain and flush with fresh potable water.